vohai2003/hdp_data_tutorials/tutorials/hdp/sandbox-architecture/tutorial.md

 ## Introduction

 This tutorial will explain the current Hortonworks Sandbox architecture, starting in HDP 2.6.5 a new Sandbox structure is introduced making it possible to instantiate two single node clusters (i.e. HDP and HDF) within a single Sandbox with the purpose of combining the best features of the Data-At-Rest and Data-In-Motion methodologies in a single environment.
-Have a look at the graphical representation of the Sandbox below, it shows where the Sandbox exists in relation to the outside world, the instance depicted is of the Connected Data Architecure (CDA) if you are not yet familiarized with the concept of CDA do not worry, we will review it at a later section.
+Have a look at the graphical representation of the Sandbox below, it shows where the Sandbox exists in relation to the outside world, the instance depicted is of the Connected Data Architecture (CDA) if you are not yet familiarized with the concept of CDA do not worry, we will review it at a later section.

 ![cda-architecture](assets/cda-architecture.jpg)